 The measurement model, or outer model, aims to assess the validity and reliability of the model.
-The convergent validity of reflective indicators can be evaluated using SmartPLS 3.0 by examining the loading factor values for each construct indicator with a threshold of > 0.70.
+Convergent validity of reflective indicators can be evaluated using SmartPLS 3.0 by examining the loading factor values for each construct indicator, with a threshold of > 0.70.
 Discriminant validity relates to the principle that manifest variables of different constructs should not be highly correlated.
-It can be measured by ensuring that the cross-loading values for each variable are > 0.70.
+This can be measured by ensuring that the cross-loading values for each variable are > 0.70.
 Additionally, the average variance extracted (AVE) must be > 0.5; values below this threshold indicate a lack of convergent validity.
 Composite reliability in PLS-SEM can be assessed in two ways: (1) Cronbach's Alpha should be > 0.70 for confirmatory research, and (2) composite reliability (CR) should also exceed 0.70.
-The following table presents the convergent validity, discriminant validity, and composite reliability values for the Government Support variable (X1).
+The following table presents the values for convergent validity, discriminant validity, and composite reliability for the Government Support variable (X1).

-Table 1 MEASUREMENT RESULTS FOR GOVERNMENT SUPPORT (X1)
+Table 1 Measurement Results for Government Support (X1)

-Loading Cronbach's CR Code Statement AVE Factor Alpha I feel that there are government subsidy programs that GS1 support my business 0.824 0.961 0.966 0.718 The government's subsidies have helped my business's GS2 smooth operation.
+Code Statement Loading Factor Cronbach's Alpha CR AVE I feel that there are government subsidy programs that GS1 support my business 0.824 0.961 0.966 0.718 The subsidies provided by the government have helped the GS2 smooth operation of my business.
 0.832 I can easily access information regarding government GS3 assistance programs for SMEs.
 0.861 The government actively disseminates the necessary GS4 information to support the development of SMEs.
-0.867 The business licensing process facilitated by GS5 government is straightforward.
-0.853 I am supported by the ease of licensing provided by the GS6 government.
+0.867 The business licensing process facilitated by the GS5 government is very easy and straightforward.
+0.853 I feel supported by the ease of licensing provided by the GS6 government.
 0.789 The government provides relevant training for skill GS7 development as an SME player.
-0.827 The training provided by the government has enhanced my GS8 ability to run my business.
+0.827 I feel that the training provided by the government has GS8 enhanced my ability to run my business.
 0.844 The government facilitates broader market access for SME GS9 products.
-0.882 Government assistance in promoting my products significantly impacts my sales increase.
-0.881 I feel that regulations legally protect my business from the GS11 government that supports SMEs.
+0.882 Government assistance in promoting my products GS10 significantly impacts my sales increase.
+0.881 I feel that my business is legally protected by regulations GS11 from the government that support SMEs.
 0.856

 Based on the table above, it can be concluded that the Government Support variable (X1) meets the criteria for convergent validity after conducting a convergent validity test using SmartPLS 3.0.
 All indicator items have loading factors ranging from 0.789 to 0.882, exceeding the threshold of 0.70.
 According to the opinions of Chin (1998, 2010) and Hair et al. (2013), the 11 indicators for the Government Support variable (X1) pass the convergent validity test.
 Additionally, the Cronbach's alpha value for the Government Support variable (X1) is 0.961, which is greater than 0.70, and the composite reliability (CR) is 0.966, also exceeding 0.70, thus meeting the composite reliability test criteria (Chin, 1998; Chin, 2010; Hair et al., 2013).
-Furthermore, the average variance extracted (AVE) for the Government Support variable (X1) is 0.718, more significant than 0.5, confirming its convergent validity (Chin, 1998; Chin, 2010; Hair et al., 2013).
+Furthermore, the average variance extracted (AVE) for the Government Support variable (X1) is 0.718, greater than 0.5, confirming its convergent validity (Chin, 1998; Chin, 2010; Hair et al., 2013).
 Therefore, it can be concluded that the Government Support variable (X1) meets the standards for convergent validity, discriminant validity, and composite reliability.